Guide to GPS Alarms

 The device uses the mobile phone network to communicate with our team.
 Inside, the device has a roaming SIM card that connects to the strongest signal available in your area.
 Therefore, it works as long as there is a mobile network.

-The battery in most GPS trackers is rechargeable and should last for between 1 and 2 months per charge, depending on usage.
+The battery in most GPS trackers is rechargeable and should last over a week on a single charge.

 The best GPS alarms will have automatic fall detection built-in.
 These are ideal for people who live an active lifestyle and go out and about and still, but still want the added reassurance that help will come if they fall over.